Alabama vs. San Diego State: Odds, spread, over/under - NCAA Tournament Sweet 16

 Alabama vs. San Diego State Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup listed on multiple sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup on different sportsbooks.

 |Favorite